janjoswig/CommonNNClustering/README.md

 The package provides a main module:

-  - `cnnclustering`: (Hierarchical) common-nearest-neighbours clustering and analysis
+  - `cluster`: (Hierarchical) common-nearest-neighbours clustering and analysis

 Features:

   - Flexible: Clustering can be done for data sets in different input formats.
 Easy interfacing with external methods.
   - Convenient: Integration of functionality, handy in the context of Molecular Dynamics.
-  - Fast: Core functionalities use Cython.
+  - Fast: Core functionalities implemented in Cython.

 Please refer to the following papers for the scientific background (and consider citing if you find the method useful):